 Please answer the following questions:

 What issues have you run into (or foresee running into) implementing a one-shot session with the Framework?
 How have you, or could you, overcome these obstacles?
-Feel free to use some of the suggestions listed above. 🙂
+Feel free to borrow suggestions from anything you’ve read.

 While not all Frames can be taught in depth in a 60-minute session, Kelly and Burgess show that many of them can be touched on.
 How do you model the attitudes of an experienced researcher when teaching?
 How can you go further?